Canon EOS: History

 In 1989, Canon released the first EOS camera marketed to professionals, the EOS-1.
 The camera was intended to compete with the Nikon F4 released one year prior.
 The EOS-1 was released in tandem with new professional-grade lenses for the EF mount and established the EOS-1 series of cameras.
-The EOS 1000 followed in 1990; this became the EOS line's first successful budget SLR, as Canon's previous attempts with the automatic-only EOS 700 and 800 series cameras had not met consumer expectations.
+In a 2019 interview, Canon principal engineer Toshio Matsumoto stated that "major principles for the EOS-1 series from the beginning have been durability, reliability, speed and control."
+The EOS-1 received two revisions, the EOS-1N and the EOS-1V.
+The EOS 1000 followed the EOS-1 in 1990; this became the EOS line's first successful budget SLR.
 The EOS 1000 was marketed as the EOS Rebel in North America, a name which continued to see use for the majority of entry-level Canon SLRs and DSLRs.

 1992 saw the introduction of the EOS 5, a replacement for the EOS 10.
 This camera introduced Canon's Eye-Controlled Focus (ECF) system, which saw further adoption across other cameras in the EOS series at the time.
 Four years later, Canon released the EOS IX, an APS-format SLR.
 The EOS line of film cameras continued to be iterated upon until the release of the EOS 300X in 2004, which was the last film-based SLR designed by Canon.
-The last EOS film SLR to end production was the EOS-1V, a professional film camera released in 2000; the camera was actively manufactured until 2018, though it continued to see official repair service until late 2025.
+The last EOS film SLR to end production was the aforementioned EOS-1V, which released in 2000; the camera was actively manufactured until 2018, though it continued to see official repair service until late 2025.

-Digital single-lens reflex cameras
+Transition to digital

 Prior to designing their own digital single-lens reflex cameras, Canon worked with Kodak to produce digital cameras in the EOS line, starting with the EOS DCS 3 in 1995.
 These cameras used a digital camera back with the image sensor and associated electronics designed and built by Kodak together with modified internals of the EOS-1N film SLR.